Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Excluding extremes and representation of minorities: An illustrative example

 To illustrate the differences between the two procedures, consider the simple case $d = p = j = 1$ together with distributions $C_a \sim U[0,0.5]$ and $C_b \sim U[0.5,1]$.
 Also, suppose that $r = 0.1$, i.e., there is a minority of 10\% of group-$a$ jurors in the population.

 Let $U_x^n[0,1]$ denote the $x$-th order statistic for a $U[0,1]$ random sample of size $n$.
-With this notation, Figure \ref{ex:STR} shows the group-membership and distribution of conviction probability for the juror selected under \STR, conditional on the composition of the panel.
+With this notation and these parameters, Figure \ref{ex:STR} shows the equilibrium under \STR.
+The initial node illustrates the joint distribution $C= 0.10 * C_a + 0.9 * C_b$.
+The numbers on each arrow indicate the probability of drawing a panel with the group-composition represented in the pointed boxes (conditional on each panel composition, the circled letter in the box corresponds to the group-membership of the selected juror).
+Dashed arrows correspond to outcomes that lead to the selection of a group-$a$ juror and the graph underneath each box shows the distribution of conviction probabilities of the selected juror.

 Observe that in this example, if there are group-$a$ jurors in the panel, one of them is systematically challenged by the plaintiff.
-Therefore, for a group-$a$ juror (i.e., a minority juror) to be selected under \STR, there needs to be at least two group-$a$ jurors in the panel of $n = 3$ presented to the parties.
-This occurs with probability $0.03$.
+Therefore, for a group-$a$ juror (i.e., a minority juror) to be selected under \STR, there need to be at least two group-$a$ jurors in the panel of $n = 3$ presented to the parties.
+This occurs with probability about $0.03$.

+In contrast, a group-$a$ juror can be selected under \SAR even if the panel contains a single group-$a$ juror.
+To understand why, consider the equilibrium of \SAR which is illustrated in Figure \ref{fig:SAR}.
+In the figure, dashed arrows correspond to paths that may lead to the selection of a group-$a$ juror, and the numbers on each arrow indicate the probability of the path conditional on reaching the previous node.
+The second row of text inside the boxes indicates an equilibrium action (in round 3 challenges are exhausted and the parties do not take any action); bold text below the boxes indicates the group of the selected juror in the game outcome.